UNIVERSAL FUND MEMBERHTX - HON - MEX

 Arturo joined Watsi on March 26th, 2013.
-Four years ago, Arturo became the 1759th member to automatically support a new Watsi patient every month.
-Since then, 4,187 more people have become monthly donors!
-Arturo's most recent donation traveled 8,500 miles to support Beatrice, a mom-of-8 from Kenya, to fund a mass removal.
+Seven years ago, Arturo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Arturo's most recent donation traveled 8,300 miles to support Seint, a 34 year old teacher from Burma, to fund heart surgery.